| Title: | Trait Matching and Abundance for Predicting Bipartite Networks |

 optional name of a tapnet object containing traits, phylogeny etc.; these are not stored in fit, but rather it is assumed that a tapnet object with the name stored in fit is available in the global environment.
 That may not be the case, e.g. when simulating networks.
 In this case, tapnet provides the required tapnet-object. |

 The fitted tapnet object contains the estimated parameters, describing how traits, abundance and phylogeny play together to produce the network(s) used for fitting.
 This information is now used to predict interaction probabilities for a new network.
 Accordingly, we need to know this new network's species abundances (an input to the function), PEMs and traits.
 The latter are computed based on the information contained in the tapnet object (which is linked in by attribute reference).
-For new species, their PEMs are computed and the network is simulated, using simnetfromtap
+For new species, their PEMs are computed and the network is simulated, using simnetfromtap, for the information provided.

 A matrix of predicted interaction probabilities, summing to 1.
 This would need to be multiplied by the total number of interactions in the new network to be comparable to the observations.